joejag/talk-mob_programming_and_lego/notes/parts/2_lego.md

 # Back in Glasgow

 * We had mobbing going.
-* Disagreements about code style disappeared.
-10 devs, 10 ideas, all expressed in the codebase.
 * We were building confidence in our ability to delivery bigger bits of work
 * But at our retros we felt like a lot of our time was distracted on unplanned work
 * We had become effective, now it was time to become efficient